-One of the pastors who volunteers time at the non-profit organisation where I head up the addiction program came to me and said: “Shaun, I have a problem.
-I no-longer feel comfortable with many of the rehabs I have been helping out at.
+One of the pastors who volunteer time at the non-profit organisation where I head up the addiction program came to me and said: “Shaun, I have a problem.
+I no longer feel comfortable with many of the rehabs I have been helping out at.
 What is going on there is wrong, and I can no longer be part of it.”
 Hallelujah.

 The Value of Religion in Recovery

 Recently I attended an academic forum where a clinical psychologist was presenting on the psycho-dynamic theories of addiction.
 After the talk one of the attendees, a pure scientist with a PhD who is currently studying changes in brain activity amongst Methamphetamine users, made the comment “we should send them all to church.”
 While this comment was made a little tongue in cheek, there is some truth in the concept that many addicts benefit from religious involvement.
 The cynical amongst us may even describe the 12-step meetings as a form of religious gathering.

 In their paper Religion, Self-Regulation, and Self-Control: Associations, Explanations, and Implications, McCullough and Willoughby conclude that there is strong evidence that religion is positively related to self-control and influences goal selection, pursuit, and management; there is reasonable support for the idea that religious rituals such as prayer and meditation can promote self-regulation, and there is mixed support for the idea that religion promotes self-monitoring.

 Religion can, therefore, have a duel role: (a) It prescribes what people should strive for and (b) it prescribes the path people should take to reach these goals (Pargament, 1996).
 In other words, it can help the individual find meaning.
 In terms of social support, by joining a religious organisation, the recovering addict can form new bonds and receive the social integration and support that was often lacking during the periods of addiction (Loewenthal, 1995).